byterubpay/byterub-site/_posts/2017-11-19-overview-and-logs-for-the-dev-meeting-held-on-2017-11-19.md

 **\<rehrar>** oh, right! so sorry.
 **\<rehrar>** Anybody working on GUI have stuff to talk about.
 **\<unknownids>** ping Jaquee ?
-**\<endogenic>** so i've been chatting with mooo, Jaquee, and vtnerd recently about integrating MyMonero with the native mainline libwallet
+**\<endogenic>** so i've been chatting with mooo, Jaquee, and vtnerd recently about integrating MyByteRub with the native mainline libwallet
 **\<Jaquee>** sorry. i'm on the run
 **\<endogenic>** signs point to integrating with wallet\_api
 **\<endogenic>** I may end up tackling a small portion of factoring wallet2